rfo909/RForth/README.md

 language I wrote the REPL for Forth, and a few key Forth words, like COLON, SEMICOLON, IF, THEN, ELSE, CONSTANT and VARIABLE.

+The "assembly" code is found ACode.txt

-I created an interpreter in a script language, to play around with and examine memory structures etc.
+I created an interpreter in a script language, to play around with, stepping through code, setting break points, examine memory structures etc.

 The point of this whole project is just to have fun.